inrupt/solid-client-authn-js/ARCHITECTURE.md

 ![Module dependencies](./documentation/diagrams/module_map.svg)

-The two modules grouped under the "Client libraries" label are the mocules we expect our customers to import.
-As their name imply, each  of these modules is specific to a given environment (NodeJS or the browser).
+The two modules grouped under the "Client libraries" label are the modules we expect our customers to import.
+As their names imply, each  of these modules is specific to a given environment (NodeJS or the browser).
 However, they both have a very similar API and architecture, and mostly differ by their main dependency, namely the third-party library implementing the [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) protocol. `@inrupt/solid-client-authn-node` depends on [`openid-client`](https://github.com/panva/node-openid-client/). `@inrupt/solid-client-authn-browser` depends on [`oidc-client`](https://github.com/IdentityModel/oidc-client-js), but it does not implement all the features we needed, namely support for [DPoP tokens](https://tools.ietf.org/html/draft-ietf-oauth-dpop-01) and [Dynamic Client Registration](https://openid.net/specs/openid-connect-registration-1_0.html), which are implemented in `@inrupt/oidc-client-ext`.

 The four modules are available in the [packages directory](./packages).